 For example: Here are some of the questions we ask clients when assessing the savings potential on a commodity.
 Answering “No” to some or all the following questions is a strong indicator of such low hanging fruit:

-- If pricing has increased in the past two years due to raw material costs, are prices being adjusted downward as commodity prices fall?
+- If pricing has increased in the past three years due to raw material costs, are prices being adjusted downward as commodity prices fall?

 - Do suppliers provide commodity specific cost breakdowns with their quotes?